This post contains affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

-Another great and a little less daunting representation of this long history is Kraków’s Wawel Cathedral & Royal Castle (below) which was built over the course of two centuries.
-It represents nearly all European architectural styles of the medieval, renaissance and baroque periods all within one large wall.
+Another great and a little less daunting representation of this long history is Kraków’s Wawel Cathedral & Royal Castle which was built over the course of two centuries.
+It represents nearly all European architectural styles of the Medieval, Renaissance and Baroque periods all within one large wall.

-2. Over 300 castles!
+3. Over 500 castles!

-In fact, you’ll find old castles, majestic palaces, mansions and churches are scattered all over the country.
+In fact, you’ll find old castles, majestic palaces, mansions and churches all over the country.
 The Royal Castle in Warsaw and Wawel Castle are two of the most visited, but in my mind, the most interesting castles can be found outside of the main tourist trail.

-As the castle enthusiast that I am, I convinced my boyfriend to head out on the “Trail of the Eagles Nests”, which is a trail along a chain of 25 medieval castles between Częstochowa and Kraków in south-west Poland.
+As the castle enthusiast that I am, I headed out on the “Trail of the Eagles Nests”, which is a chain of 25 medieval castles between Częstochowa and Kraków in southwest Poland.
 The trail got its name the “Eagles Nest” because most of the castles are built on top of limestone cliffs.

 But my favorite castle of them all is the mysterious Gothic and Baroque style Zamek Książ located in the city of Wałbrzych about an hour south-west of Wrocław.
 It’s pink and looks like it belongs in a fairytale, need I say more?

 Popular castle tours

-3. Incredible nature
+5. Incredible nature

 While it is the man-made sights and cosmopolitan cities that get most of the visitors’ attention, Poland is actually an ideal destination for outdoor enthusiasts.
 The country boasts thousands of lakes where you can partake in exciting water sports and large areas of lush forests where visitors are spoilt with endless hiking, mountain biking and animal-watching opportunities.

 One of the main natural attractions in the country is the High Tatras, a mountain range running along the border of northern Slovakia and southern Poland.
 With 29 peaks over 2,500 meters, the range is often referred to as the Polish Alps.